 - select evidence-based practices for student support and intervention

 - provide support to staff members in maintaining consistent and proactive school-wide and classroom systems and practices.

-PBL provides a model of support for all students, consisting of three tiers of intervention.
+PBL provides a model of support for all students, consisting of 3 tiers of intervention.
 The tiers represent levels of intervention.
 They

 do not represent students and that language should never be used to describe a student, e.g. 'a red zone student'.

-The focus of Tier 1 intervention is on all students and staff across all settings—whole-school, classroom and non-classroom settings.
+The focus of Tier 1 intervention is on all students and staff across all settings—whole-school, classroom and non-classroom.

 Tier 2 or 'focused' interventions support approximately 15% of students in a typical school who are not responding to Tier 1 and who have moderate, ongoing behaviours of concern (social, behavioural and academic).
 Support is provided through additional Tier 2 or "targeted" level interventions.